 Children’s productions should contact BBC Picture desk in the first instance.
 Programmes being made for broadcast in the Nations and the Regions should contact the press office of the Nation or Region concerned.
 Visit the BBC Media Centre website for a list of press contacts in the Nations and Regions.

-See the Online content page for information about how stills are used on BBC iPlayer and programme websites.
+See the Programme website page for information about how stills are used online.

 How to deliver